-Gamage K.G.C.D.1

-1NSBM Green University, Sri Lanka. daupadee.g@nsbm.ac.lk1
+Gamage K.G.C.D.1, Abeywardhana P.N.P.2 ^{1,2}NSBM Green University, Sri Lanka. daupadee.g@nsbm.ac.lk1 nimnakaabeywardana@gmail.com2

 In the recent past, there has been an increase in retail investors' participation in the stock market.
 However, whether they engage in stock market investments with an understanding of the investment objectives is questionable.
 In fact, most of them fail to understand their investment objective.
 Within this backdrop, this research study aims to understand the impact of attitude, subjective norms & financial self-efficacy on the investment intention of retail investors in the Colombo stock exchange in Sri Lanka.
 Data was collected from 200 individual investors in the Colombo stock exchange by distributing a self-administrated questionnaire.
-The research findings reveal that attitude and subjective norms have a significant positive impact on Investment Intention and financial self-efficacy does not have a significant impact on Investment Intention.
-Further, the study also provides valuable managerial implications regarding psychological factors that impact the investment intention of retail investors which investment advisors need to take into consideration in providing investment advice to retail investors and in crafting awareness programs about investments in stock markets.
+The research findings reveal that attitude and subjective norms have a significant positive impact on Investment Intention.
+Further, the study also provides valuable managerial implications regarding psychological factors that impact the investment intention of retail investors and in crafting awareness programs about investments in stock markets.